Kasliwal17/Feder/docs/source/tutorials/algorithm.rst

     return net, gradient_x

-After making the changes in the net_lib.py file, the client_lib.py file also needs to be updates so as to incorporate the newly defined algorithm.
+After making the changes in the net_lib.py file, the client_lib.py file also needs to be updated so as to incorporate the newly defined algorithm.
 The client_lib.py file is located at client/src directory.
 The following code snippet shows the train function that needs to be updated in the client_lib.py file:

 .. code-block:: python